rwilliams/jrubywiki/Google-Summer-of-Code-2015.md

 ### Truffle

 JRuby has a backend to use the Truffle language implementation framework from Oracle Labs.
 There are multiple projects to improve the implementation of Ruby using Truffle, or to develop new tools using Truffle.
 Students would need to have some experience in language development and would need to learn enough about Truffle to submit their own proposal.
 Contacts are chrisseaton, eregon and nirvdrum.

+### Rsense

+Rsense is an awesome type-inference tool for ruby source code, built on top of JRuby-Parser.
+A lot of work went into it as part of a previous GSoC, and for small projects its working.
+Take it to the next level and implement caching so that it works with those mono-rail projects so many of us work with.
+Build the Vim and Emacs plugins.
+Make awesome tooling on top of it.
+The sky is the limit.